 All new students are considered for an academic scholarship as part of the application review process.
 Scholarships are awarded at the time of acceptance based on a review of high school transcripts, SAT/ACT scores (if considered as part of the application review process) and class rank.
 Course selection and overall GPA are weighed heavily in the review process.

 You do not have to apply for financial aid to be considered for academic scholarships.
-Academic scholarships are renewable for four years provided you maintain the required cumulative GPA.
+Academic scholarships are renewable for four years provided you maintain the required cumulative GPA and remain enrolled in a full time undergraduate program.
 Academic scholarships are only awarded at the time of admission.
 All academic scholarship recipients are eligible to apply for the Pell Honors Program.

 Regina Scholarships are awarded to the top students in each class based on cumulative GPA.
 These awards are announced each fall.
 Additional criteria are available in the undergraduate catalog.

 Salve Regina and the Multicultural Affairs Council of Aquidneck Island are committed to the educational advancement of multicultural students and students committed to diversity.
-Recipients of the Aquidneck Island Multicultural Scholarship have made many contributions to the Salve Regina community, the Aquidneck Island community and their own local communities.
+Recipients of the Martin Luther King Jr. Scholarship have made many contributions to the Salve Regina community, the Aquidneck Island community and their own local communities.

 To be eligible for the scholarship, you must: